Frequently Asked Questions

 I've found a bug or missing feature, what do I do?

-Just file a bug in our Bugzilla issue tracker.
+Just file a bug in the correct issue tracker.
 Be sure to write as much detail as possible in the bug report, for instance:

 Flashing failed, is my device now a brick!?

 If the flashing failed (of if the new firmware is bad), the ColorHug